What Is Hair Porosity and How To Do Hair Porosity Test

 Hair porosity is largely determined by genetics.
 But blow-drying, bleaching, straightening, over-washing, and using harsh products can damage your hair over time.
 In addition to hair treatments, excessive UV exposure can also damage hair and increase porosity.

-You can always take care of your hair and moisturise it with a well-thought-out regimen and the right haircare products.
+You can always take care of your hair and moisturise it with a well-thought-out regimen and the best hair care products.

 Here are some tips that will help you take care of porous hair.